JuliaData/DataFrames.jl/docs/src/lib/types.md

 When a `DataFrame` is constructed columns are copied by default.
 You can disable this behavior by setting `copycolumns` keyword argument to `false`.
-The exception is if an `AbstractRange` is passed as a column, then is collected to a `Vector`.
+The exception is if an `AbstractRange` is passed as a column, then it is always collected to a `Vector`.

 Also functions that transform a `DataFrame` to produce a new `DataFrame` perform a copy of the columns, unless they are passed `copycolumns` keyword argument set to `false` (available only for functions